semantic-flow/sflo/docs/data/notes/xebek3dtv2zgs9ah0vbv57g.md

 ### Quadstore

-- make sure you are familiar with [[sflo.tech-stack.quadstore.readme]], which documents the API
+- make sure you are familiar with [[tech-stack.quadstore.readme]], which documents the API
 - For testability and in case we ever want to use multiple stores simultaneously, store-accessing functions take a QuadstoreBundle
 - quadstore API calls use "undefined" instead of "null" to represent the wildcard for subjects, predicates, objects, and graphs